wangcongcong123/ttt/README.md

 - Contributions are welcome.

 ## Todo ideas
-- To include more different language tasks, such as sequence-pair based classificaton or question answering/summarization tasks, etc.
+- To include more different language tasks, such as sequence-pair based classificaton, t5 toy pretraining, etc.
-- LR scheduler so far include "warmuplinear", "warmupconstant", "constant","constantlinear".
-It is to implement all these that are available in [optimizer_schedules](https://huggingface.co/transformers/main_classes/optimizer_schedules.html#schedules).
+- LR scheduler so far include "warmuplinear", "warmupconstant", "constant", "constantlinear".
+The plan is to implement all these that are available in [optimizer_schedules](https://huggingface.co/transformers/main_classes/optimizer_schedules.html#schedules).
+- Now all fine-tuning use Adam as the default optimizer.
+The plan is to implement others such as AdaFactor, etc.
 - Optimizations include: TF clip_grad_norm as used in PyTroch fine-tuning, AMP training, etc.

 ## Last